-As you can see above, it wasn’t everyone who wanted peace.
+As you can see above, it was not everyone who wanted peace.
 The revolutionary leaders in France wanted a war against another country.
-They thought that it would unite the confused people, in the defense of their homeland.
+They thought That it would unite the confused people, in the defense of theirhome country.

-Well, it became war.
-It was in April 1792 France declared war on Austria.
-In the beginning of the war, when the people had not been united, as the leaders thought they would be, the war went bad for France.
-Many officers were nobels and they had left France, that made the forces disorganized.
-Revolutionary ideas also caused some problems.
-For example there was one time when the people in a force demanded to vote on whether or not to attack the enemies.
-It was only one problem, it took too long time and they got attacked by their enemies while they were voting.
+Well, it Became war.
+It was in April 1792 France 'declared war on Austria.
+In the beginning of the war, When The people had not been united, as the leaders thought They would ask, the war went bad for France.
+Many officers were nobel And they had left France, That drew the forces disorganized.
+Revolutionary ideas overpriced caused some problems.
+For example there was the one time When the people in a force DEMANDED to vote on Whether or Not to attack the enemies.
+It was only one problem, it took too long time And they got attacked by Their enemies while They were voting.

-The war against Austria and Prussia made the economic situation in France bad, high prices and shortage of food.
+The war against Austria and Prussia made the economic situation in France baths, high prices and shortage of food.

 An August morning revolutionaries took over the Paris government and established the Commune, a new administration.

-After many problems, in a bad atmosphere, by voting for who to be in the convention, they could begin their work.
+After many problems, in a bad atmosphere, by voting for who to ask in the convention, They Could begin Their Work.
 Their first task was to vote for changing France from a monarchy to a republic or not.
-The result became: Republic.
+The resulting Became: Republic.

-After the voting about the govern they discussed what to do with the king.
-Some said it was best that Louis should be tried for treason.
-The more moderate people thought he should be held imprisoned until the war was ended.
+After the voting about the Govern They Discussed what to do with the king.
+Some said it was beast That Louis Should be tried for treason.
+The more moderate people thought he Should be solid imprisoned Until The war was ended.

-After this the delegates sent Louis XVI to the death, by a majority of one vote.
+After this the delegates late Louis XVI to the death, by a majority vote of one vote.

 France Gets Attacked.

 Many French people died and the economy were very bad.
 Now a great part of the French population thougth the revolution had gone too far.
-People who opposed the revolution, counterrevolutionaries, led uprisings in the cities of Bordeaux, Lyon and Marseille.
+People who opposed the revolution, the counterrevolutionaries, point uprisings in the cities of Bordeaux, Lyon and Marseille.

 The Commitee of Public

-Now, when France was threatened by other countries as well as French groups, the National Convention took drastic action.
-They created a Commitee of Public Safety, which had almost dictatorial power.
-From July 1793 to July the next year, the Commitee waged a campaign, which were very brutal.
-It was against all people who were against France and it was known as the Reign of Terror.
+Now, France When was threatened by other countries as well as French groups, the National Convention took drastic action.
+They created a Commitee of Public Safety, Which had almost dictatorial power.
+From July 1793 to July the next year, the Commitee waged a campaign, whichwere very brutal.
+It was against all the people who were against France and it was known as the Reign of Terror.

-The leader of the Commitee of Public Safety, during the Reign of Terror, was the ex-leader of the radical group the Jacobins, Maximilien Robespierre.
-His goal was to create a “Republic of Virtue,” in which “our country assures the welfare of each individual and where each individual enjoys with pride the prosperity and the glory of our country”, and so on.
-In other words he wanted to get a republic built of good quality, where the welfare should be guaranteed for every singel person and that everyone should be proud for their contry, France.
+The leader of the Commitee of Public Safety, During The Reign of Terror, was the ex-leader of the radical group the Jacobins, Maximilien Robespierre.
+His goal was to create a "Republic of Virtue," In Which "our country assures the welfare of each individual and where each individual enjoys with pride the prosperity and the glory of our country", and so on.
+In otherwords he wanted to get a republic built of good quality, where the Welfare Should be guaranteed for every single person and That Everyone should be proud for Their contry, France.

-Agents were sent all over France, by the Commitee of Public Safety, to help local revolutionary groups to unveil traitors.
-They wrote a new law, which made it possible to arrest someone who had been writing anything, been having some sorts of relation to anyone or if he had acting in a way, which made them suspect as counterrevolutionaries.
-Revolutionary courts could imprison anyone, with just very little evidence.
-This meen that many trials were hold everyday everywhere in France.
-Between 20 000 and 40 000 men, women and children were sent to the guillotine.
+Agents were late all over France, by the Commitee of Public Safety, to help local revolutionary groups to unveil the traitors.
+They wrote a new law, Which made it possible to arrest someone who had been writing anything, been having some kind of relationship to anyone or if he had acting in a way, Which made them suspect as counterrevolutionaries.
+Revolutionary courts Could imprison anyone, with just very little evidence.
+This meen thatmany trials were holding every day everywhere in France.
+Between 20,000 and 40,000 men, women and children were late to the guillotine.
 The former queen, Marie Antoniette, was one of them.

-The Commitee of Public Safety raised new French armies, where all the male population were suitable, age and profession did not matter.
+The Commitee of Public Safety raised new French armies, where all of the male population were Suitable, age and profession did not matter.
 Now France was ready to meet the foreign threats.

-The Commitee also did everything they could to get a better economy.
-They set strict limits on wages and prices, they made it illegal to use the uncommon white wheat flour and they rationed food.
-They asked the citizens to use whole wheat flour to make “equality bread”.
+The Commitee finns did Everything They Could to get a better economy.
+They set strict limits on wages and prices, They made it illegal to use the uncommon white wheat flour And they rationed food.
+They asked the Citizens to-use whole wheat flour to make "equality bread".

 This economical action gave a result.
-By the spring 1794, the entire national effort had paid off.
-With the economical power France also got military power and were again very successful at the battlefield.
+By the spring 1794, the entire nation effort had paid off.
+With the economical power France finns got military power and were again very successful at the battlefield.
 But now, even the radical revolutionaries were beginning to question the need for constant executions at home.
-In July 1794, the National Convention thought Robespierre had gone too far, and they ordered his arrest.
+In July 1794, the National Convention Robespierre thought had gone too far, And they ordered his arrest.
 He was tried and executed.
-The execution did not just kill Robespierre, but also the Reign of Terror.
+The execution did not just kill Robespierre, but overpriced the Reign of Terror.